 Companies can write their names however they want.

 They don’t need to worry about being literate, sensible or easy to read.
 Although all of those things might help them.

 Journalists should not write company names in capital letters.
-The goal is to make information easy to understand.
+Their goal is to make information easy to understand.

 This means ignoring demands to spell company names in capitals unless there are good, practical reasons to do otherwise.
-I’ll look at these in a moment.
+We’ll look at these in a moment.

 Readers come first

-The flip side of that argument means companies have an incentive to insist on using capitals in brand names.
-Words spelled out in capitals stand out in text passages.
+Words spelled out in capital letters stand out in text passages.
 They leap out from a page or screen.